Asset recovery training for Peruvian judiciary

 The workshops took place from 15–17 October in San Martín and from 18–20 October in Piura.
 Both were led by Senior Asset Recovery Specialists from the Basel Institute's International Centre for Asset Recovery (ICAR), Oscar Solórzano and Thierry Ravalomanda.

-Find out more about ICAR's training courses and hands-on approach in our training brochure.
+Find out more about ICAR's training courses and hands-on approach.

 Find out more about the work of the Basel Institute's Peru country office (in Spanish).